Grandstream Phone Headset

 - Not all headsets work with all Grandstream phone models — compatibility is critical

-- You'll need either an amplifier or direct connect cable for corded headsets
+- You'll need either an amplifier or direct-connect cable for corded headsets

 - Wireless headsets require additional components like hand lifters or EHS cables